Djun0/Histogram-3D/README.md

 The above code uses the Vegas algorithm to estimate the integral.
 The code returns a Struct containing the adaptive Vegas map(grid).
 Initialize random samples based on these grids.
 I use the histogram3D function to check if the distribution of the samples matches the shape of the function.

+Note: Samples must be normalized in the range [0;1]